syncfusion-content/xamarin-docs/Xamarin/Maps/MapsProvider.md

 ![Xamarin Marker image](Images/Marker.png)

-## Show Google Map
+## Load custom map

-You can show the Google Maps, TomTom using the `RequestTileUri` event of ImageryLayer.
+You can load the Google Maps, TomTom using the `RequestTileUri` event of ImageryLayer.
 For more information refer to this [`KB article`](https://www.syncfusion.com/kb/8913/display-google-map-in-xamarin-forms-sfmaps-control).

 {% highlight c# %}